mate-desktop/mate-desktop.org/blog/20140317-galculator-coming-to-mate.md

 ## What's in it for the galculator team?

-galcualtor will remain an entirely independant project but we hope that its inclusion in MATE will grow the galcualtor user base, raise awareness about galcualtor and attract new contributors to their project.
-To that end the MATE team will host the galcualtor translations as a resource on the [MATE transifex project](https://www.transifex.com/organization/mate/dashboard/MATE).
+galculator will remain an entirely independent project but we hope that its inclusion in MATE will grow the galculator user base, raise awareness about galculator and attract new contributors to their project.
+To that end the MATE team will host the galculator translations as a resource on the [MATE transifex project](https://www.transifex.com/organization/mate/dashboard/MATE).
 We are hopeful that the ~300 heroic MATE translators will embrace galculator and add to the ~20 languages galculator currently supports.

 ## I am a packager.
 What does this mean for me?

-If you are a MATE package maintainer then start creating galcualtor packages for your distribution if they do not already exist and add galculator to your MATE meta packages or package groups.
+If you are a MATE package maintainer then start creating galculator packages for your distribution if they do not already exist and add galculator to your MATE meta packages or package groups.
 MATE 1.10 is a way off yet, so you have plenty of time.